tferr/ASA/Notes.md

       _Cf.
 Segmentation_
     * Fixed a but that did not give users the opportunity to save the Results table before it would be cleared by the plugin
+    * Fixed a but that caused some settings to be logged as _NaN_ when analysing CSV data

 Release Builds